-Please consider the early bird saving of $200, applying for a scholarship and the possibility of camping as ways to reduce your costs.
+Please consider applying for a scholarship as ways to reduce your costs.

 How do I pay?

-When making payment, our preferred option is the direct bank debit.
+When making your payment, our preferred option is the direct bank deposit.
 Your booking is only complete when the funds arrive in our account.

-PLEASE NOTE: If paying via PayPal there are substantial additional fees to cover the PayPal fees.
+PLEASE NOTE: If paying via Stripe there is a 3% additional fee to cover the fees.